10 Interview Questions to Ask Your Potential Wealth Advisor

 Q: What are your fees?

-A: This is often a difficult discussion, but it’s important to understand up front exactly what you’ll be paying for the advisor’s services.
+A: This is often a difficult discussion, but it’s important to understand upfront what you’ll be paying for the advisor’s services.
 Some advertise certain fees and fail to mention underlying costs such as transaction fees, investment management fees and sales charges.
-Don’t be hesitant to request a full and complete breakdown of all fees.
-You may want to think twice about working with an advisor who is not willing to fully and completely explain all fees.
+Don’t hesitate to ask about the fee structure before you work with an advisor.

 Q: Is your service model comprehensive?

 A: When looking for an advisor, it’s important to understand the difference between a holistic wealth advisor and an investment manager.
 If you are confident in your ability to budget and plan for the future, it might be sufficient to work with an investment manager whose sole function is creating and managing your portfolio.
 However, if you’re looking for guidance that incorporates all aspects of your financial life, you may be better served by a holistic wealth advisor.
 A holistic wealth advisor views investments as one aspect of your overall financial life – a means to an end, with your long-term objectives as “the end.”
 This type of advisor will form a plan to incorporate trust and estate planning, tax implications, risk management, retirement planning, and more.
 Moreover, it’s important to understand how the advisor will stay in touch with you.
 Will they meet with you quarterly, semi-annually or only upon request?
 You should also ask how they’ll communicate new ideas or trends with you.